Juan Carlos Valerón: Coaching career

 Shortly after retiring, Valerón began working as a manager after completing the UEFA B course.
 He was appointed youth coach at Las Palmas and, ahead of the 2017–18 season, was named assistant to Manolo Márquez in the first team; the latter left his position three months later, however, and the former returned to the academy.

 On 24 January 2018, Valerón agreed to join Juan Manuel Rodríguez's staff at Las Palmas B, the reserve team.
 He resigned from his post in June for personal reasons, but the following January resumed his work with the youth sides.

 Valerón returned to his former club Deportivo in June 2020, being appointed manager of the reserves in the Tercera División.

 Player profile

 Style of play

-A talented and creative attacking midfielder with an eye for goal, Valerón was known for his vision and technical abilities, especially his passing skills and ball control, but was also injury-prone and inconsistent.
+Valerón was known for his passing skills and ball control while also having the ability to score goals.
+However, he was also injury-prone and inconsistent.